-5.3 Member organisations can invite any Shihan, Shidoin or Fukoshidoin from the Aikikai Hombu Dojo or another member organisation, to teach Aikido.

-5. 3.
-1 Visiting Shihan, Shidoin or Fukoshidoin will not teach Aikido in an organisation, without its permission.

-5.3.2 Visiting Shihan, Shidoin or Fukoshidoin may not conduct examinations, without the permission of the host organisation.
+- 5.3 Members can invite any Shihan, Shidoin or Fukoshidoin from the Aikikai Hombu Dojo or another Member organisation, to teach Aikido. - 5.
+3. 1 Visiting Shihan, Shidoin or Fukoshidoin will not teach Aikido in an organisation, without its permission. - 5.3.2 Visiting Shihan, Shidoin or Fukoshidoin may not conduct examinations, without the permission of the host organisation.